bekalue/alx-low_level_programming/0x14-bit_manipulation/README.md

 # 0x14.
 C - Bit manipulation

-This project contains __C__ tasks for learning about bit manipulation.
+This project contains __C__ tasks on how manipulate bits and use bitwise operators.

 ## Tasks Completed